Coast Guard Flag

 History of the Coast Guard Flag

 The United States Coast Guard was established to "protect people, environment, industry, and security of the United States of America on seas, lakes and rivers."
 It is the oldest sea service of the United States as well as the smallest branch of the military.
-This military branch utilizes boats, ships, and airplanes to prevent crimes, such as smuggling and to rescue boats and ships that have come into harm's way.
-In 1790, the Revenue Cutter Service was established following George Washington signing an act which would allow for 10 boats (which were also known as cutters) to be built with the intention of collecting custom duties and taxes and to ensure that shipments to different countries were reaching their destination.
+This military branch utilizes boats, ships, and airplanes to prevent crimes, such as smuggling and to rescue other boats and ships that have come into harm's way.
+In 1790, the Revenue Cutter Service was established following George Washington signing an act which would allow for 10 boats (which were also known as cutters) to be built with the intention of collecting customs, duties, and taxes and to ensure that shipments to different countries were reaching their destination.
 In 1791, the first cutter (known as "The Vigilant) was launched.
 In 1915, President Woodrow Wilson formed the United States Coast Guard by merging the Revenue Cutter Service with the United States life-saving services.